Welcome to Tasty Tuesday Parade of Foods.

 Do you want to know why this recipe ended up being such a frugal delight?

-Here are a few grocery shopping tips that I follow.
+Here are a few frugal grocery shopping tips that I follow (out of my many interesting ones).

 Corn syrup was $.18 for this whole bottle.
-I bought the 4 marked downs bottles that were left and will be making this recipe quite a few times in the future.
+I bought the 4 marked downs bottles (you know my love of mark downs) that were left and will be making this recipe quite a few times in the future.

 Apples were marked down because of that teeny tiny bruise there…see it?
 Yep, I’ll take $.49/lb and cut that baby out.